httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## HTTP Signature Metadata Parameters Registry {#param-registry}

-This document defines the signature parameters structure, the values of which may have parameters containing metadata about a message signature.
+This document defines the signature parameters structure in {{signature-params}}, which may have parameters containing metadata about a message signature.
 IANA is asked to create and maintain a new registry titled "HTTP Signature Metadata Parameters" to record and maintain the set of parameters defined for use with member values in the signature parameters structure.
 Initial values for this registry are given in {{iana-param-contents}}.
 Future assignments and modifications to existing assignments are to be made through the Expert Review registration policy {{?RFC8126}} and shall follow the template presented in {{iana-param-template}}.

 ### Registration Template {#iana-param-template}

 {: vspace="0"}
 Name:
 : An identifier for the HTTP signature metadata parameter.
-The name MUST be an ASCII string consisting only of lower-case characters (`"a"` - `"z"`), digits (`"0"` - `"9"`), and hyphens (`"-"`), and SHOULD NOT exceed 20 characters in length.
+The name MUST be an ASCII string that conforms to the `key` ABNF rule defined in {{Section 3.1.2 STRUCTURED-FIELDS}} and SHOULD NOT exceed 20 characters in length.
 The identifier MUST be unique within the context of the registry.

 Description:
 : A brief description of the metadata parameter and what it represents.